Eva-Kuk/unique-wings/README.md

 BLOG DETAIL PAGE

-- This page display the full blog post (title, author, date posted/last updated, content) and the comment section.
-All visitors can read the blog post and comments but only registered and logged users can Add/edit/delete comment.
+- Blog detail page display the full blog post (title, author, date posted/last updated, content) and the comment section.
+All visitors can read the blog post and comments but only registered and logged users can add/edit/delete comment.
 - The edit link redirects to an edit form while the delete link triggers a confirmation modal and permanently deletes the comment if "Delete" is clicked in the modal.
 ![blog detail page1](wireframes/readme/blog-detail-page1.png)
 ![blog detail page3](wireframes/readme/blog-detail-page2.png)